Lindsay Frost

-Lindsay Elisabeth Frost (born June 4, 1962) is an American former actress.
+Lindsay Frost (born June 4, 1962) is an American former actress.

 Early life

 Frost was born in Minneapolis, Minnesota, and grew up elsewhere in Minnesota.
-She is the daughter of actor Warren Frost, and sister of writer/producer Mark Frost and writer Scott Frost.
+She is the daughter of actor Warren Frost.

 Career

-Frost played the role of Betsy Stewart Andropoulos on the daytime soap opera As the World Turns from 1984 to 1988.
+On television, Frost played the role of Betsy Stewart Andropoulos on the daytime soap opera As the World Turns from 1984 to 1988.
 She also played Dr. Jessie Lane in the drama Birdland, Sergeant Helen Sullivan in the crime drama High Incident, Fay Pernovick in the drama Nightmare Cafe, and Claire Stark in the crime drama Shark.She appeared on Crossing Jordan in the recurring role of Maggie from 2001 to 2006.
-In recent years she also guest starred in a number of series including Lost, Boston Legal, Shark, CSI: Crime Scene Investigation, CSI: Miami, and Frasier.
+She also guest starred in a number of series including Lost, Boston Legal, Shark, CSI: Crime Scene Investigation, CSI: Miami, and Frasier.

-She also appeared in the cult films Dead Heat (1988), as Randi James and The Ring (2002), as Ruth Embry.
+Frost also appeared in the cult films Dead Heat (1988) as Randi James, and in The Ring (2002) as Ruth Embry.

 On Broadway, Frost appeared in M. Butterfly (1988).